LGBTQ rights in Montenegro: Discrimination protections

 On 27 July 2010, the Montenegrin Parliament passed a non-discrimination law that includes sexual orientation and gender identity as prohibited grounds of discrimination.
 This was one of the requirements the country had to meet for European Union membership.
 The legislation, known as the Law on Prohibition of Discrimination (Zakon o zabrani diskriminacije), defines "discrimination" as follows:

 Discrimination is any unjustified, legal or actual, direct or indirect distinction or unequal treatment, or failure to treat a person or a group of persons in comparison to other persons, as well as exclusion, restriction or preferential treatment of a person in comparison to other persons, based on race, colour of skin, national affiliation, social or ethnic origin, affiliation to the minority nation or minority national community, language, religion or belief, political or other opinion, gender, gender identity, sexual orientation, health conditions, disability, age, material status, marital or family status, membership in a group or assumed membership in a group, political party or other organisation as well as other personal characteristics.

 In 2013, the Criminal Code was amended to prohibit hate speech on the basis of both sexual orientation and gender identity, and to provide penalty enhancements if a crime is committed based on the victim's LGBT status.
 These changes came into force on 3 June 2014.

 Military service

 Gays, lesbians and bisexuals are not banned from military service.

 Gender identity and expression

-Transgender people in Montenegro are allowed to change legal gender, but require undergoing sex reassignment surgery, sterilization, divorce if married and receiving a medical diagnosis to do so.
+Transgender people in Montenegro are allowed to change legal gender, but require undergoing sex reassignment surgery, sterilisation, divorce if married and receiving a medical diagnosis to do so.